Refinance an FHA loan to a conventional loan

 When you want to refinance your FHA loan, you may be able to choose between two loan types.
-You can refinance your current FHA loan with a new FHA loan.
-However, you may be able to refinance your current FHA loan with a new conventional loan too.
+You can refinance your current FHA loan with a new FHA loan or you may be able to refinance your current FHA loan with a new conventional loan, too.

 Both choices can help you lower your interest rate and monthly payments.
 However, refinancing an FHA loan with a conventional loan may offer you significant savings on your mortgage insurance costs when you have enough home equity.
 Read on to learn more about how you can refinance your FHA loan to a conventional loan.

 Benefits of switching from an FHA to a conventional loan

 Refinancing an FHA loan to a conventional loan offers two ways to save money on your mortgage insurance costs.

 First, you can avoid paying a new upfront mortgage insurance premium (UFMIP).
 Most FHA homeowners will need to pay a new upfront mortgage insurance premium equal to 1.75% of the loan amount when they refinance with an FHA loan.
 Conventional loans do not have upfront mortgage insurance fees.
 As a result, you can avoid this cost if you choose a conventional loan rather than an FHA loan for your refinance.

 Secondly, you may be able to stop making monthly payments for mortgage insurance.
 Current FHA homeowners need to pay monthly mortgage insurance premiums (MIP) for at least 11 years regardless of the value of their home’s equity.
 Private mortgage insurance (PMI) may be required for conventional loan refinances.
 But you may be able to avoid paying for PMI, too.

 When you refinance with a conventional loan, you are only required to pay for PMI if your home’s equity is less than 20%.
 As a result, refinancing with a conventional loan might help you avoid mortgage insurance costs that you will have to pay if you were to refinance with an FHA loan.